junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 He struggles for something to say, then finally comes up with a simple "Thank you."

-"Don't sound like I just saved your life or something," Anakin answers quickly, goes ahead to scrummage his bag and finds the other colors they'll need.
-"Though, at this speed, we probably can't finish the thing before the meeting start time."
+"Don't sound like I just saved your life or something," Anakin answers quickly, goes ahead to scrummage his bag, and finds the other colors they'll need.
+"Though, at this speed, we probably can't finish the thing before the meeting's start time."

 Obi-Wan hands the can back and takes a step to the side, making a gesture to vacate the stage for the artist to start performing.

 And he realizes, it is one thing to appreciate the art on the wall, and entirely another thing to watch it being created.

-The colors are never just one layer of the color as they seem to be.
-Anakin switches the cans frequently, and layers the colors just so perfectly timed, so that the dryness of each layer is also so perfectly timed.
+The colors are never just one layer of color, as they seem to be.
+Anakin switches the cans frequently, and layers the colors just so perfectly timed, so that the dryness of each layer is also timed exactly, to allow the paint to mix when they're the right amount of moisture.
 And as it turns out, the boy is also quite talkative as he works.
-He talks through the meaning of each symbols, how they come up with the system, the color and design.
-Obi-Wan falls completely silent, just watching the art to grow like a fast-forwarded hologram of watching a flower growing from a seed, and watch the boy twists and turns his wrist to paint at the exact accurate places.
+He talks through the meaning of each symbol, how they come up with the system, the color and design.

+Obi-Wan falls completely silent, just watching the art grow like a fast-forwarded hologram video of a flower growing from a seed, and the boy twists and turns his wrist to paint at the exact accurate places like he's born to do this.
+Watching him work is an art of its own.

 It is as much of an art as a science and a workout.
-Sweat slowly gathers around his thin muscle.
+Sweat slowly gathers around Anakin's thin muscle.

-Obi-Wan bites his lower lips, training his gaze move back to the wall.
+Obi-Wan bites his lower lip, training his gaze to move back to the wall.

-Anakin announces it finished as he caps the cans.
-The pattern with the information looks similar as the other times, except for a little adjustment to note a different location.
+Anakin announces it is finished after a while, as he caps the cans.
+The pattern with the information looks similar to the other times, except for a little adjustment to note a different location.
 The full art, however, it's entirely something new.
 It's the night sky and the dark space with millions of shining stars and planets.
-But not quite like what they really look like in the deep space, it's the image that only exists in Anakin's head.
-The planets are vibrant, lively, spinning, taking the patch of space next to it rotating with it.
-The colors are intertwining together, one star is a mixture of blue and green, emitting a woodsy feeling; another burning red and orange, looking like the Mustafar system from Obi-Wan's knowledge; there's also one that's darker with rings, one shinier and looking all watery...
+But not quite like what they really look like in deep space, it's the image that only exists in Anakin's head.
+The planets are vibrant, lively, spinning, taking the patches of space on the wall next to them rotate with it.
+The colors are intertwining together, one star is a mixture of blue and green, emitting a woodsy feeling; another is burning red and orange, looking like the Mustafar system from Obi-Wan's knowledge; there's also one that's darker with rings, one shinier and looking all watery...

 Obi-Wan is stunned at the art.
 Anakin seems to be amused by his reaction.